rbtcollins/bitnami-docker/gke/wordpress/README.md

   1. On the left sidebar click on **Plugins**
   2. Activate the **Amazon Web Services** and **WP Offload S3** plugins
   3. Load the **Settings** panel of **WP Offload S3**
-  4. Enter the bucket name created in [Create Amazon S3 bucket](create-amazon-s3-bucket)
+  4. Enter the bucket name created in [Create Google cloud storage bucket](#create-google-cloud-storage-bucket)
   5. Turn on the **Remove Files From Server** setting
   6. Save Changes